-Arbone Essentials is made by the company, Arbone International LLC.
+Arbonne Essentials is made by the company Arbone International LLC.
 They are located at 9400 Jeronimo Rd, Irvine, CA 92618.
 Their phone number is 949-770-2610.
-According to the Better Business Bureau, the company employees over 500 people and I that does not include all the Independent Consultants.
+According to the Better Business Bureau, the company employs over 500 people and that does not include all the Independent Consultants.

-Arbonne has been a BBB accredited business since 1989 and had a rating of “A+” when I wrote this review.
+Arbonne has been a BBB-accredited business since 1989 and had a rating of “A+” when the review was updated.
 Here is their BBB file.
 See that for updates and additional information.

 How To Contact Arbonne